-- 1. Turn off the vehicle. - 2.
-Lock the vehicle with one of the following: - Use the RKE transmitter. - With a door open, press on the interior of the door. - 3.
-After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
-Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.
+- 1. Turn off the vehicle.

+- 2. Lock the vehicle with one of the following:

+- Use the RKE transmitter.

+- With a door open, press the inside .

 The vehicle alarm system will not arm if the doors are locked with the key.